lakejs/lake-docs/guide/index.md

 ## Uploading images

-To upload images, you need to configure the request settings for the `image` plugin.
-For more details, see the [image](/reference/index.md#image) config.
+Configure the `image` plugin to enable image uploads.
+Refer to the [image](/reference/index.md#image) config for further details.

 ```js
 new Editor({